vanNijnatten/Zettelkasten/ideas/git.md

 Git can now be accessed using the command line interface (CLI).
 For **Windows** that is usually `cmd`, [[powershell|Powershell]] or Git Bash, while for **Mac** and **Linux** it is the terminal or iTerm2.

 ## Basic configuration
 After the installation of Git, some configuration needs to be done.
 For all Operating Systems both the user name and the email address should be set.
 Execute using the CLI the following commands: `git config --global user.name "Jos van Nijnatten"` and `git config --global user.email "9002122+vanNijnatten@users.noreply.github.com"`.
 Of course replace "Jos van Nijnatten" and "9002122+vanNijnatten@users.noreply.github.com" with your name and email address respectively.
 If you use GitHub as a remote branch, the type of email shown above can be obtaind from the [email page](https://github.com/settings/emails).
+Additionally, it is possible to cach your long credentials using `git config --global credential.helper cache`, though [[Mac]] does it automatically.

 Additionally, there is a difference in Windows and Unix-style line ending.
 Because of this, `safeclrf` should be set to `true` using `git config --global core.safeclrf true`.
 One more settings is important when developing cross-platform.
 For **Windows** you will want to checkout Windows-style, and commit Unix-style.
 Execute `git config --global core.autoclrf true`.
 For **Mac** and **Linux** you will want to checkout Unix-style, and commit Unix-style.
 Execute `git config --global core.autoclrf input`.